saveoursecrets/sdk/README.md

 ## Design

 A vault is a collection of encrypted secrets.
 Vaults can be represented as both an append-only log file for synchronization and a compact binary file for archiving and portability.
-Bi-directional conversion between the append-only log and compact binary file is straightforward; the library provides methods to *reduce* the append-only log to a vault and *split* a vault into it's header and a collection of events that can be appended to a log.
+Bi-directional conversion between the append-only log and compact binary file is straightforward; the library provides functions to *reduce* the append-only log to a vault and *split* a vault into it's header and a collection of events that can be appended to a log.

 Synchronization between nodes is done using the append-only log file (which we refer to as a write-ahead log or WAL); a Merkle tree is computed for each log file using the hash of the data for each record.
 By comparing Merkle proofs we can easily determine which tree is ahead or whether the trees have diverged; much in the same way that [git][] synchronizes source code.